bennoH2025/COOLLAB-Community-Nodes/README.md

 - Best practices guides
 - Community tutorials

 *Want to develop nodes with AI assistance?
-Claude can help you create custom COOLLAB nodes - just provide the development documentation in your chat!*
+Claude can help you create custom Coollab nodes - just provide the development documentation in your chat!*

 ### 🎯 Goals

-- Build the largest open collection of COOLLAB community nodes
+- Build the largest open collection of Coollab community nodes
 - Provide comprehensive development resources
      - / How to build nodes Tutorial "Writing Nodes for Coollab" https://coollab-art.com/Tutorials/Writing%20Nodes/Intro
      - / How do I build nodes if I can't program and coding using an KI: 🤖 **[AI-Assisted Node Development](docs/ai-development-guide.md)**